krystella/Notes/JHU_Exploratory_Data_Analysis/Graphs.md

 ## Principles of Graphs

-_These notes are taken from the lecture "Principles of Analytic Graphics" by Dr. Roger Peng, based on the work by Edward_
+_These notes are taken from the lecture "Principles of Analytic Graphics" by Dr. Roger Peng, based on the work by Edward Tufte "Beautiful Evidence" (2006)_

 ### 1. Show comparisons